The Price of Connectivity in Fair Division: Maximin Share Fairness

 Our conjecture is that for biconnected graphs, the PoC is exactly captured by $(2,k)$-linkedness:

 \begin{conjecture} Let $k\geq 2$ be an integer, and let $G$ be a graph that is $(2,k-1)$-linked but not $(2,k)$-linked.
-Then $\text{PoC}(G,2) = (2k-1)/2k$. \end{conjecture}
+Then $\text{PoC}(G,2) = 2k/(2k-1)$. \end{conjecture}

 The case $k=2$ of Conjecture~\ref{conj:mms-two} holds by Corollary~\ref{cor:mms-two-connectivity-2}.
-We demonstrate next that the conjecture also holds for `almost-complete' graphs, in particular for complete graphs with a nonempty matching removed.
-These graphs have minimum degree $m-2$, where $m$ is the number of vertices (i.e., goods).
-We show that the PoC of these graphs is always exactly $(2m-5)/(2m-4)$, with the only exception being the graph $L_5$ that results from removing two disjoint edges from the complete graph $K_5$ (Figure~\ref{fig:L5}).
-The graph $L_5$ is not $2$-linked, so Proposition~\ref{prop:mms-2-2-linked} (or alternatively, the utilities in Figure~\ref{fig:L5}) implies that its PoC is at most $3/4$ instead of $5/6$.
-In fact, since the graph has connectivity $3$, Theorem~\ref{thm:mms-two-connectivity-2} tells us that its PoC is exactly $3/4$.
+We demonstrate next that the conjecture also holds for `almost-complete' graphs, i.e., for complete graphs with a nonempty matching removed.
+These graphs have minimum degree $m-2$, where $m$ is the number of vertices (i.e., goods), and, with the exception of the graph $L_5$ that results from removing two disjoint edges from the complete graph $K_5$ (Figure~\ref{fig:L5}), are $(2,m-3)$-linked but not $(2,m-2)$-linked.
+We show that the PoC of these graphs is always exactly $(2m-4)/(2m-5)$.
+The exceptional graph $L_5$ is not $2$-linked, so Proposition~\ref{prop:mms-2-2-linked} (or alternatively, the utilities in Figure~\ref{fig:L5}) implies that its PoC is at least $4/3$ instead of $6/5$.
+In fact, since the graph has connectivity $3$, Theorem~\ref{thm:mms-two-connectivity-2} tells us that its PoC is exactly $4/3$, thereby again confirming Conjecture~\ref{conj:mms-two}.

 \begin{theorem} Let $G$ be a graph that results from removing a nonempty matching from a complete graph with at least three vertices, and assume that $G$ is different from $L_5$.
-Then $\text{PoC}(G,2)=(2m-5)/(2m-4)$. \end{theorem}
+Then $\text{PoC}(G,2)=(2m-4)/(2m-5)$. \end{theorem}

-One can check that any such graph $G$ is $(2,m-3)$-linked but not $(2,m-2)$-linked, so Theorem~\ref{thm:mms-two-almost-complete} confirms Conjecture~\ref{conj:mms-two} for this class of graphs.
-To prove the theorem, we will use the following lemma.
+To prove Theorem~\ref{thm:mms-two-almost-complete}, we will use the following lemma.

 \begin{lemma} Let $k$ be a positive integer, $2\leq s\leq 2k$ be a real number, and let $x_1,x_2,\dots,x_k\geq 1$ be real numbers with sum $s$.
 For any real number $0\leq r\leq s-2$, there exists a subset $J\subseteq\{1,2,\dots,k\}$ such that $r\leq\sum_{j\in J}x_j\leq r+2$. \end{lemma}